plausible/docs/docs/troubleshoot-integration.md

 If you're looking to use some of our enhanced measurements, you can combine multiple of these extensions into the same snippet.
 [See more here](script-extensions.md#you-can-combine-extensions-according-to-your-needs).

+### Are you using an older version of our script?

+In some cases when you’re using a custom proxy implementation, you may not be using the latest version of our tracking script.
+This doesn’t necessarily mean that the tracking won’t work but our automated verification tool won’t be able to confirm whether your integration is working correctly.
+Please either update your script to the latest version or manually check your integration.

 ## Launch the Plausible testing tool

 Have you made any changes?
 You can launch our testing tool at any time from your [site settings](website-settings.md) to verify whether the changes you made has worked.